Rodin10/Telegram---Reddit-bot/README.md

 If you wish you can add this setting as well:
 - footer (this will appear before the "I'm a bot text" in the posts on Reddit)
+- to_forward_chat (This will allow the bot to forward messages to the specified Telegram channel **The bot has to be an admin in the specified channel to be able to forward messages**)

 All settings are supposed to be set as foo = bar.